edgedelta/docs/docs/configuration/filters.md

   * Verifies that all relavant events of that trace (or request) is collected, and then
   * Discards or passes the trace logs, based on the configuration.

-This filter type offers the following options:
+This filter type offers the following pass options:

 * Pass through failed operation events
 * Pass through high-latency operation events